 Exception to the allocation policy are shown below:

-If you fit either of the categories above you will be offered a room in one the hall that meets your needs.
+If you fit either of the categories above you will be offered a room in a hall that meets your needs.
 If your place at the University is conditional at the time of the July allocation, your hall application will be entered into the next appropriate allocation and is subject to the allocation criteria set out in the allocation policy.

 While students with medical conditions or disabilities will be offered a room in an appropriate hall, we still cannot offer a room until the student’s offer to study is unconditional.